WojciechMatuszewski/programming-notes/web/typescript/production-ts-fe.md

 type Corner = `${"top" | "bottom"}-${"left" | "right"}`;
 ```

 I think it main usage will be in automatically typing _query parameters_ for you.
-Since it works with generics, you can do a lot of cool stuff here.
+Since it works with generics, you can do a lot of cool stuff here Keep in mind that an empty string fulfils the  `${string}` type.
+This detail is quite important when dealing with conditional types.

 ### _@ts-expect-error_